rhizoome/git-darcs/README.md

   --help  Show this message and exit.

 Commands:
-  clone   Locally clone a tracking repository to get a working repository. update  Incremental import of git into darcs.
+  clone   Locally clone a tracking repository to get a working-repository. update  Incremental import of git into darcs.
 ```